spAm25/steins-gate-psp-ru-patch/README.md

 But just to be safe I've also included already compiled Atlas scripts in the `atlas-script` directory.
 That way you don't have to build *topographer*

+#### What's left to be done (in order of priority)
+- Manually polish up all SG Atlas Scripts
+- Manually fill out DICT (all tips)
+- TEST THAT THE GAME WORKS AT THIS POINT
+- Manually fill out DATA (character names, phonebook, messages)
+- Manually translate UI elements
+- Get PC version cutscenes with subtitles, convert them to PMF and replace the current ones
+- Figure out a legal way to distribute all this (if I can't solve this one, then Imma just post the finished ISO)

 #### Information about files/folders:
 - WIP
 - `./compile-atlas.bat`: Compiles all of the BINs in `./patch-atlas/data-section1/` with corresponding Atlas scripts in `./patch-atlas/`.
 This will remove `./patch-atlas/data-section1/` folder and will instead create `./patch-final/` with compiled BIN files.
 This requires to have `Atlas.exe` in the root folder `./` of the repo